nyxnor/onionjuggler/TECHNICAL.md

 bash onion-service.sh off ssh,xmpp,nextcloud purge
 ```

-# Renewal of service address - renew
+# Renewal of service address

 Renew the hostname (onion address or .onion domain) by deleting the public and private keys (hd_ed25119_public_key and hs_ed25519_secret_key).
 Reloads tor and it will automatically generate new keys and replacing the hostname file.